swcarpentry/DEPRECATED-boot-camps/Setup.md

     Name    Stmts   Miss  Cover
     ---------------------------
     =======================  in 0.05 seconds =======================
+    $ easy_install ipython
+    $ ipython
+    $ ipython
+    Python 2.6.6 (r266:84292, Jun 18 2012, 09:57:52)
+    Type "copyright", "credits" or "license" for more information.

+    IPython 0.10 -- An enhanced Interactive Python.
+    ?         -> Introduction and overview of IPython's features.
+    %quickref -> Quick reference.
+    help      -> Python's own help system.
+    object?   -> Details about 'object'. ?object also works, ?? prints more.

+    In [1]:

 ## To install under Ubuntu

-Ubuntu 11.04 and above already comes with shell, vi and nano text editors, Python 2.7.
+Ubuntu 12.10 and above already comes with shell, vi and nano text editors, Python 2.7.
 To install the other packages run,

     $ sudo su -
     # apt-get install nano